Demeter forms and notes are available here

 After the registration year

-questions and tables for activities in the previous 18 months
+questions and tables for activities in the previous

-other farmers from whom supplies have
+merchants and other farmers from whom supplies have

 of inspection is re-established.